narduzzi/Narduzzi/README.md

 ## Get in Touch

-I'm always eager to connect with fellow researchers, enthusiasts, and collaborators.
-Drop me an email at simon.narduzzi@gmail.com or connect with me on [LinkedIn](https://linkedin.com/in/narduzzi/) 👋.
+I'm always eager to connect with fellow researchers and AI enthusiasts.
+Drop me an email at simon.narduzzi@gmail.com or connect with me on [LinkedIn](https://linkedin.com/in/narduzzi/) and [Bluesky](https://bsky.app/profile/narduzzi.bsky.social).👋.

-Let's push the boundaries of neuromorphic computing together and unlock new realms of computational possibilities!
+Let's push the boundaries of neuromorphic computing together!

 <h3 align="center">Thank you for visiting my GitHub profile! </h3>